 -

-- Crews will switch traffic to the northbound side of the intersection for phase two.
-Motorists should expect daytime and nighttime lane closures on the northbound and southbound lanes of State Road 25 (US 27).
+- Crews will switch traffic to the northbound side of the intersection for Phase Two.
+Motorists should expect daytime and nighttime lane closures on both northbound and southbound lanes of US 27 within the project limits.

 - Motorists should use caution in the area and watch for workers and equipment in the construction zone.

-Anticipated completion fall 2026.
+Anticipated completion is late 2026.

 -